-Bryce Canyon National Park Source: National Park Service This chapter identifies existing and future transportation needs for the Intermountain Region.
+This chapter identifies existing and future transportation needs for the Intermountain Region.
 It examines both programmed and unfunded needs in the near-term (2012-2017) and the long-term (2018-2035).
 The analysis establishes a significant "gap" between projected funding and estimated needs.
 All types of transportation need, including maintenance and reconstruction of roadways and parking areas, transit, planning, as well as the relationship between transportation facilities, the visitor experience, and park resources were considered.

 Asset Management 85% of future needs are pavement related, but only 33% of pavement assets are scheduled for treatment from 2011-2020.
 Costs become more expensive when pushed to the future.
 Accelerating costs have multiple implications: Pavement maintenance and rehabilitation costs are not sustainable.
 Maintenance costs, when deferred, require more expensive reconstruction later to achieve acceptable conditions.
 Pavement condition is projected to continue to decline over time, barring additional financial resources.
 A primary focus on reconditioning pavement limits the ability to invest in other NPS mission goals such as visitor experience, resource protection, and mobility.
 Mobility, Access, & Connectivity Transit operations will need \$22.8 million in 2035, leaving a gap of \$8.3 million under current funding structures.
 Strengthened connections to surrounding communities and better access to parks are recommended by NPS policies such as the Call to Action.
 This goal may be unobtainable with the current focus on asset conditions and an evolution to preserving key aspects of the transportation system in acceptable condition.
 Visitor Experience Visitor experience is clearly impacted in a negative way by congestion, safety concerns, and poor asset conditions.
 The costs to improve transportation-related visitor experience are typically included in transportation projects and completed during the course of the project.
 Resource Protection Costs for resource protection related to transportation are typically absorbed in transportation projects and completed during the course of the project.
 This makes it difficult to track costs separately for these critical needs.
 The assumed costs are high, especially related to preservation of historic resources and adaptation/mitigation costs of climate change, and often underestimated during project development.
-Under-estimated or otherwise hidden costs contribute to additional costs during a project, sometimes extending the timeframe for completion and causing delays in other important projects.
 Sustainable Operations The Capital Investment Strategy guides cost estimates to include the Total Cost of Facility Ownership in project selection and programming.
 Total calculated needs are growing annually at 6.0%, far outpacing inflation and available financial resources.
 Reducing Deferred Maintenance would decrease the relative size of the gap between available funding and transportation costs.